Equilibrium transport with time-inconsistent costs: Equilibrium transport

 Therefore, combining the two equations, we obtain the following recursive relationship between $J(x_{1:t}, y_{1:t}; \pi^{t, \gamma})$ and $J(x_{1:t+1}, y_{1:t+1}; \pi^*)$:

-By Definition \ref{def:equitrans}, if all agents at time $t+1, ..., T-1$ adopt the equilibrium transport $\{\pi^*_{t+1}, ..., \pi^*_{T-1} \}$, then it is also optimal for the agent at time $t$ to use $\pi^*_t$.
-Therefore, the recursive relationship should lead to the following equation for the value function:
+By Definition \ref{def:equitrans}, if all agents at time $t+1, ..., T-1$ adopt the equilibrium transport $\{\pi^*_{t+1}, ..., $ $\pi^*_{T-1} \}$, then it is also optimal for the agent at time $t$ to follow $\pi^*_t$.
+Therefore, the recursive relationship leads to the following equation for the value function:

-Since the problem is finite and discrete, the infimum over $\gamma_t$ is attained and leads to the conditional kernel $\pi^*_t$ of an equilibrium transport.
-Moreover, there can be multiple equilibrium transport plans.
+We follow \cite{bjork14FS,bjork17FS} and call the recursive relationship of the value function $V_t$ above the extended dynamic programming (DP) equation.
+Since the problem is finite and discrete, the infimum over $\gamma$ is attained and induces the conditional kernel $\pi^*_t$ of an equilibrium transport.
+Moreover, there can be multiple equilibrium transport plans, since the extended DP equation may have more than one optimizer.
 The value function is continuous automatically under the discrete topology.
-We follow \cite{bjork14FS,bjork17FS} and call the recursive relationship above of the value function $V_t$ as the extended dynamic programming equation.
+For the discrete case with general nonlinear and state-dependent objectives, see Remark \ref{rem:discrete} in Section \ref{sec:para}.

-As a side remark, if we consider continuous measures $\mu$ and/or $\nu$ instead, the weak topology equipped with Wasserstein distance is not strong enough.
-Convergence of probabilities under Wasserstein distance does not necessarily lead to convergence under $f$-divergence, including Jensen-Shannon, KL, reverse KL, total variation, and other divergences.
+As a side remark, if we consider the regularized objective \eqref{eq:div-obj} with continuous measures $\mu$ and/or $\nu$ instead, the usual weak topology in Section \ref{sec:notation} is not strong enough to prove the continuity of value function.
+Even convergence of probabilities under Wasserstein distance does not necessarily lead to convergence under $f$-divergence, including Jensen-Shannon, KL, reverse KL, total variation, and other divergences.
 See \citet[Example 1]{arjovsky2017wasserstein}.
-Since our general extended DPP requires the continuity of value function for the recursion, then we can only show the discrete case for the regularized objective \eqref{eq:div-obj} under the current weak topology.
+Since the continuity of value function is needed for the recursion, we can only show the existence of equilibrium transport in the discrete case for the regularized objective \eqref{eq:div-obj} under the current weak topology.

-In the next two subsections, we investigate equilibrium transport with nonlinear objectives and state dependence, inspired by \cite{laibson1997golden,basak10,bjork14FS,bjork17FS,bjork14MF}.